Flex Duo probe error

 Step 1

-Disconnect power to the oven at the circuit breaker before touching any components.
-The Flex Duo divider probe monitors temperature independently in each oven zone, so a probe error means the probe itself or its jack socket has failed and is sending no signal to the control board.
-Never skip this step — the oven operates at 240V and poses a serious electrocution risk.
+First, disconnect power to the oven at the circuit breaker.
+This is crucial before touching any components.
+The Flex Duo divider probe monitors temperature in each oven zone, so a probe error indicates that either the probe or its socket has failed.
+Never skip this step—working with 240V poses a serious electrocution risk.

 Step 2

-Remove the Flex Duo divider and locate the probe jack socket recessed into the oven wall at the divider mounting point.
-Grease and food residue on the socket pins create a false open-circuit reading, so clean the socket thoroughly with a dry cotton swab before condemning any parts.
-Avoid any liquid cleaners inside the socket, as moisture can cause corrosion or short circuits.
+Next, remove the Flex Duo divider and locate the probe jack socket recessed in the oven wall.
+Grease and food residue on the socket pins can give false open-circuit readings, so clean it thoroughly with a dry cotton swab.
+Avoid using liquid cleaners inside the socket, as moisture can cause corrosion.

 Step 3

-With the divider removed, test the probe’s resistance using a multimeter set to ohms — a good probe reads approximately 1,080Ω at room temperature.
-An open reading (OL or infinite resistance) confirms the probe element has failed internally and must be replaced.
-This test isolates the probe as the fault before you spend time chasing wiring or board issues.
+With the divider removed, test the probe’s resistance using a multimeter set to ohms.
+A good probe should read around 1,080Ω at room temperature.
+If you get an open reading (OL or infinite resistance), the probe has failed internally and needs to be replaced.
+This isolates the problem to the probe without wasting time on wiring or board issues.

 Step 4

-If the probe tests good, shift focus to the jack socket by checking continuity from each socket pin through the harness to the control board connector.
-An open reading on any pin means a broken trace or failed socket that is blocking the temperature signal from ever reaching the board.
-Replace the socket by removing its two Phillips screws and unplugging the harness connector — note the connector orientation before unplugging to ensure correct reassembly.
+If the probe tests fine, check the jack socket by confirming continuity from each socket pin through the harness to the control board connector.
+An open reading on any pin indicates a broken trace or a failed socket, blocking the temperature signal from reaching the board.
+To replace the socket, remove its two Phillips screws and unplug the harness connector—make sure to note the connector orientation for reassembly.

 Step 5

-Install the new probe by inserting it firmly and fully into the cleaned jack socket until it seats completely, as a partially seated probe will reproduce the same error code.
-Restore power at the breaker only after confirming the probe is seated and any harness connectors disturbed during diagnosis are fully reconnected.
-Pro tip: a small amount of high-temperature anti-seize on the probe body makes future removal easier without affecting the electrical connection.
+Install the new probe by inserting it firmly into the cleaned jack socket until fully seated.
+A partially seated probe can trigger the same error code.
+Only restore power after confirming the probe is seated and any disturbed connectors are reconnected.
+A tip: applying a small amount of high-temperature anti-seize on the probe body can make future removal easier.

 Step 6

-Reinstall the Flex Duo divider and select Flex Duo mode to verify the repair.
-Both oven zones should power on and display independent temperature readings that rise toward their set points — if either zone still shows an error or a flat temperature reading, recheck the probe seating and harness connections before suspecting the control board.
-Confirming both zones heat independently ensures the full Flex Duo system is restored, not just one cavity.
+Finally, reinstall the Flex Duo divider and test the Flex Duo mode.
+Both oven zones should power on and display independent temperature readings that rise toward their set points.
+If either zone still shows an error or a flat temperature reading, double-check the probe seating and harness connections before suspecting the control board.
+Ensuring both zones heat independently confirms that the full Flex Duo system is restored, not just one cavity.

 Where to Buy Replacement Parts